 Whole grains supply plentiful carbohydrates and other nutrients, including antioxidants, vitamins and minerals.
 According to a study published in 2015 by the Indo American Journal of Pharmaceutical Research, consuming whole grains is an important part of a diet to reverse fatty liver.
 Other nutritious whole-grain foods include oatmeal, brown rice, whole-wheat pasta and 100 percent whole-grain breads.
 The American Liver Foundation suggests that whole grains are a good source of fiber, which is an important component of your diet for liver disease recovery.

 Cold-Water Fish and Flaxseeds

 With the early stages of any liver disease, your liver can become inflamed.
-If left untreated, this inflammation can cause scar tissue that can overtake liver tissue -- a process called fibrosis -- keeping your liver from functioning well and preventing normal blood flow into the organ.
-Cold-water fish, such as salmon, mackerel and herring, and flaxseeds are prime sources of omega-3 fats -- essential fats that lower inflammation.
-While you need omega-3s, fish oil supplements may not be a good choice when you have liver disease because they can increase bleeding.
-Eating modest portions, such as 2 to 4 ounces, of fish within carbohydrate-rich meals allows you to reap the healthy fats and adequate protein, minus the inflammatory effects of red, fried and processed meats.
+If left untreated, this inflammation can cause scar tissue that can overtake liver tissue — a process called fibrosis — keeping your liver from functioning well and preventing normal blood flow into the organ.
+Cold-water fish, such as salmon, mackerel and herring, and flaxseeds are prime sources of omega-3 fats — essential fats that lower inflammation.
+While you need omega-3s, fish oil supplements may not be a good choice if you have liver disease because they can increase bleeding.
+Eating modest portions, such as 2 to 4 ounces, of fish with carbohydrate-rich meals allows you to reap the healthy fats and adequate protein, minus the inflammatory effects of red, fried and processed meats.
 Avoid canned and smoked fish, which are high in sodium.
-At home, season fish with lemon or lime juice and herbs and spices such as oregano, pepper and chives instead of salt.
-To get your omega-3s and other nutrients, such as fiber and antioxidants, from flaxseeds, add ground seed to other healthy foods, such as whole-grain cereal, bran muffins and smoothies.
+At home, season fish with lemon or lime juice and herbs and spices, such as oregano, pepper and chives, instead of salt.
+To get your omega-3s and other nutrients, such as fiber and antioxidants, from flaxseeds, add ground seed to other healthy foods such as whole-grain cereal, bran muffins and smoothies.